gitmarek/libbitcoinrpc/doc/reference.md

 major version updates could (and usually do) break backwards compatibility.
 In the beta stage also minor version updates could break ABI, whereas in the usual case they are reserved for extensions and major bug fixes.
-See `Changelog.md` for the detailed history and changes introduces by each version.
+See `Changelog.md` for the detailed history and changes introduced by each version.

 ### Soname bumps